 David was the son of George Scott Railton (died 1913), a Commissioner in the Salvation Army, and his wife Marianne (Parkyn) and was educated at Oxford and Liverpool.
 He was ordained in 1908 and served his curacy in Liverpool before moving to Ashford in Kent.
 From 1914 he was curate at Folkestone.
 In 1916 he was awarded the Military Cross for saving several men under heavy fire.
 After serving as vicar at Margate he was also vicar of Bolton in Yorkshire, at Shalford in Surrey and St Nicholas in Liverpool.
 He retired to Inverness-shire in Scotland.
 His wife was Ruby (Wilson) and they had a son Andrew and four daughters, one of whom, Ruth, was made a Dame for her work with the National Youth Orchestra.
 On his way home to Scotland in 1955 he accidentally fell from a moving train and died of his injuries.

-He wrote his own account in the magazine "Our Empire" in November 1931.
-A photocopy of this can be obtained from Westminster Abbey Library
+He wrote his own account of the idea for the Warrior's burial in the magazine "Our Empire" in November 1931.

 Oxford Dictionary of National Biography

 Remembering David Railton by Josephine Crilly in The Lady magazine, November 1984